Tour day-by-day

 Accommodation: Snowy River Homestead, Orbost, or similar.

-The abundance of wildlife is due to the diversity of these forests; from giant Alpine Ash forests, native cypress pines, Mountain Plum Pines through to Shining Gum and Cut-tail Gums, many of the trees are hundreds of years old.
-Travellers will visit both dry and wet mountain forests, visit the famous Snowy River, and walk beside a wilderness creek where the landscape changes dramatically from dry slopes to fern-filled rainforest.
+The diverse forests and wilderness coast of East Gippsland are the reason that wildlife is so abundant.
+Over these two days you will visit both dry and wet forests, visit the famous Snowy River, and walk beside a wilderness creek where the landscape changes dramatically from the sunny, dry slopes to the near-rainforest of the gully.

-Your Wildlife Guide will help you search for animals such as wallabies, Superb Lyrebirds, cockatoos, parrots, goannas and honeyeaters.
+Your Wildlife Guide provides detailed information of the formation of these mighty forests, and helps you search for Lyrebirds, parrots, goannas, wallabies and honeyeaters.
 Birds and reptiles are abundant, but other human visitors are few.
-We finish the day with a classic Aussie dinner at the Homestead.

 "We often see Gang-gang Cockatoos and guests like them because they’re unassuming, with their soft voice and subtle colouring.
 We often hear their ‘creaking door’ calls before we see them.
 Sometimes, too, we see the Glossy-black Cockatoo and that’s really special as they are listed as threatened in Victoria.
 By knowing where certain birds – particularly vulnerable species – are doing well, or where they are absent, Birdlife Australia and other conservation groups can target their recovery programs and pressure the government to protect certain areas.